 Candidates are more likely drop out if the hiring process is too clunky.

 We can use HR tools like candidate sourcing software to quickly locate the most qualified people who might be looking for work.
 Crucially, these tools can also reduce human bias to improve inclusive hiring.

-At the next stage, applicant tracking systems also speed up time-draining aspects of the recruitment process.
-For example, background checks, sending out interview reminders and updating candidates on their progress.
-The aim is to constantly keep the cogs turning so candidates feel informed and aren't put off by a stagnant recruitment experience.
+At the next stage, applicant tracking systems also speed up time-draining aspects of the recruitment process, such as background checks, sending out interview reminders and updating candidates on their progress.

 - Pre-boarding: gathering new hire and payroll documentation